 Going to another scene with the Loading Scene Manager

 With Unity, usually when you want to go to another scene (in a menu, or to go from one level to the next for example), you’d use the SceneManager API, and probably the SceneManager.LoadScene() method.
-The engine comes with its own scene change API, that you’re completely free not to use if you don’t like it.
-Personnally I think that this method doesn’t provide visual feedback to the player, and scene loading on mobile for example can be a few seconds long, so just having a black screen there isn’t really good looking.
+The native method doesn’t provide enough (or any) visual feedback to the player, and scene loading on mobile for example can be a few seconds long, so just having a black screen there isn’t really good looking.
+To fix that, the engine comes with its own scene change API, that you’re completely free not to use if you don’t like it.

-- it can be called from anywhere, you don’t have to have a LoadingSceneManager in your scene
+- it can be called from anywhere, you don’t have to have a MMSceneLoadingManager in your scene

 - it handles loading (as the name implies), showing an animation and a progress bar

-- it’s completely customizable, just edit the Common/LoadingScene scene’s contents.
+- it’s completely customizable, just edit the ThirdParty/MoreMountains/MMTools/Tools/MMSceneLoading/LoadingScreens/LoadingScreen scene’s contents.
 You can easily add your own logo, change the look of the progress bar, what animation is playing, etc.

 - it’s pretty simple to use